GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 -Description of GANs
--Problems with GANs (convergence and mode collapse) -GANs in Adversarial Attacks (AdvGAN)
+-Problems with GANs (convergence and mode collapse)

+# Performing Adversarial Attacks with GANs